nmatthews90/liftoff-assignments/P2-Project_Outline/README.md

 ### Technologies

-Java, Spring Boot, MySql, Hibernate,
+Java, Spring Boot, MySql, Hibernate, Thymeleaf

 ### What I'll Have to Learn